Local Water Done Well

 We are currently assessing the options available to us under new legislation introduced to Parliament mid-December, the Local Government (Water Services) Bill.

 We are also preparing a draft water services delivery plan as part of the legislative requirement to be submitted to the Secretary of Local Government by 3 September 2025.
-These plans must outline future water services delivery arrangements that is financially sustainable, and a commitment to an implementation plan.
+These plans must outline how future water services delivery arrangements are to be financially sustainable, and must provide a commitment to an implementation plan.

 Where to next?

-For more information and useful links please read our page Water Services Policy and Legislation.
+For more information and useful links please read our page Water Services Policy and Legislation - Hauraki District Council.